Overview

 - cleardata: set to 'yes' to have the browser's entire local storage cleared (cookies, HTML5 local storage, IndexedDB, etc.) before the new window is opened

 - disallowoverscroll: Set to 'yes' or 'no' (default is 'no').
-Turns on/off the the bounce of the WKWebView's UIScrollView.
+Turns on/off the bounce of the WKWebView's UIScrollView.

 - navigationbuttoncolor: set as a valid hex color string, for example: #00ff00, to change from the default color.
 Only applicable if navigation buttons are visible.